 - SACRAMENT OF RECONCILIATION: The Sacrament of Reconciliation is offered to the school-wide community three times a year: at the beginning of the school year, and during the seasons of Advent and Lent.

-- CLUBS: Respect for Life and AMDG (Ad Majorem Dei Gloriam/All for the Glory of God) help students form friendships and practice leadership centered on faith.
+- CLUBS: Our Spiritual Life clubs help students form friendships and practice leadership centered on faith.
+The Respect for Life Club encourages a loving witness to the gift of Life.
+AMDG (Ad Majorem Dei Gloriam/All for the Glory of God) helps students strive to discover, develop, and use their talents for the greater glory of God.
 The Praise Team is a musical group that plays and sings during school liturgies.